wpengine/atlas-blueprint-blog/README.md

 # Atlas Blueprint Blog

-This repository contains a starter Blueprint to get you up and running quickly on [WP Engine's Atlas platform](https://wpengine.com/atlas/) with a WordPress site for a simple blog site.
+This repository contains a starter Blueprint to get you up and running quickly on [WP Engine's Atlas platform](https://wpengine.com/atlas/) with a simple WordPress blog site.

 ## Status of code